ericpipha/Galois-Groups-of-cubic-surfaces-supporting-data/README.md

 ### Symmetric cubic surfaces

-This folder contains computational results for the families of symmetric cubic surfaces appearing in [Table 1 of the paper]() *TODO add link to page 3*.
+This folder contains computational results for the families of symmetric cubic surfaces appearing in [Table 1 of the paper](https://arxiv.org/pdf/2509.06785#page=3).
 There is one txt file for each group in that table, and such a file contains
 - a list of generators of the group as a subgroup of $\mathrm{GL}_4(\mathbb{Z})$,
 - the basis we chose for the linear system of invariants,
 - the permutation of the 27 lines induced by each of the generators of the group,